saltukalakus/auth0-show-rules-on-clients/README.md

         // Your specific rule logic for client '3wgXJTZpOPobwfQl8EeAHPsxYpKRdP5B' }

-    // Do some more rule checking
+    // Some more rule code added here

     callback(null, user, context);
 }
 ```